insightsengineering/rtables/tabletree_design.md

 Position (on either of the table's axes) is tracked by a `TreePos` (or subclass) object.
 A `TreePos` contains a list of Splits and a parallel list of `SplitValue` objects which define the child "selected" at each split to get to the current position.
 Each subtree and row within the full tree is aware of its position (in row space).

+### InstantiatedColumnInfo

+A populated table (and all of its subtables) carry around an `InstantiatedColumnInfo` object, which contains all of the various representations of the column structure necessary for the machinery to work

+This includes

+- A `LayoutColTree` object which contains the tree/graph structure of the hierarchical columns
+- A list of subsetting expressions for each "leaf column", ie the columns ultimately representing the length of the row data vectors (leaves of the tree representation)
+- a list of extra arguments associated with each leaf column.
+- a vector of counts for the leaf columns
+- Whether the counts should be displayed, and if so what format should be used.

+We can look at a table's column info via the `col_info` accessor (at time of writing there's no nice show method, but there likely will be someday).

+NB: This has grown organically over time, and honestly it is an open question how much we actually need the tree structure representation for once a table has been created from layout + data.

 ## Pre-Data